Korean State Railway: 1945–1953: Liberation, partition, and the Korean War

-The beginnings of the Korean State Railway (Kukch'ŏl) as an independent entity can be traced to 10 August 1946, when the Provisional People’s Committee for North Korea nationalised all railways in the Soviet occupation zone; everything related to railway operations came under the aegis of the People's Committee for Transportation.
-The railways were nearly paralysed by a lack of experienced staff as a result of the expulsion of ethnic Japanese - most railway workers, especially the skilled labourers, the locomotive crews, mechanics, engineers, and administrators, were Japanese; to make the situation worse, the Soviet Army plundered a great deal of industrial equipment from northern Korea - factory machines, components for hydroelectric dams, and a large number of locomotives and rolling stock.
+On 10 August 1946 the Provisional People’s Committee for North Korea nationalised all railways in the Soviet occupation zone; everything related to railway operations came under the aegis of the People's Committee for Transportation.
+The railways were nearly paralysed by a lack of experienced staff as a result of the expulsion of ethnic Japanese – most railway workers, especially the skilled labourers, the locomotive crews, mechanics, engineers, and administrators, were Japanese; to make the situation worse, the Soviet Army plundered a great deal of industrial equipment from northern Korea – factory machines, components for hydroelectric dams, and a large number of locomotives and rolling stock.
 Passengers resorted to riding on the infrequent freight trains, and even on locomotives.